 A Distributed Denial of Service (DDoS) attack is a malicious attempt to make a targeted server unavailable by blocking its network bandwidth or overwhelming its system with a flood of internet traffic.

-A network-layer DDoS attack attempts to make a targeted server unavailable to its intended users by blocking its network bandwidth and exhaust its system-layer resources with a flood of internet traffic.
+A network layer DDoS attack attempts to make a targeted server unavailable to its intended users by blocking its network bandwidth and exhausting its system layer resources with a flood of internet traffic.

 Common attacks include SYN Flood, ACK Flood, UDP Flood, ICMP Flood, and DNS/NTP/SSDP/Memcached reflection attacks.

-Common attacks include HTTP/HTTPS-based GET/POST Flood, layer-4 CC, and Connection Flood attacks, etc.
+Common attacks include HTTP/HTTPS-based GET/POST Flood, layer-4 CC, and Connection Flood attacks.

-When the public network traffic of the target IP exceeds the threshold, Anti-DDoS will automatically cleanse the inbound traffic to the IP.
-The DDoS routing protocol will be used to redirect the traffic from the original network route to the DDoS cleansing devices of Anti-DDoS, which will identify the traffic, discard attack traffic, and forward normal traffic to the target IP.
+If the public network traffic of the target IP exceeds the preset protection threshold, Tencent Cloud Anti-DDoS service will automatically cleanse the inbound public network traffic of the target IP.
+With the Anti-DDoS routing protocol, the traffic will be redirected to the DDoS cleansing devices which will analyze the traffic, discard the attack traffic, and forward the clean traffic back to the target IP.

-When the attack traffic suffered by the target IP exceeds the blocking threshold, Tencent Cloud will block all public network access requests to this IP through applicable ISP services to prevent other Tencent Cloud users from being affected.
-In short, when the bandwidth of the attack traffic suffered by your IP exceeds the maximum protection capability of your purchased Anti-DDoS Advanced instance, Tencent Cloud will block all public network access requests to it.
-When your IP is blocked, you can unblock it in the console in a self-service manner.
+Once the attack traffic exceeds the blocking threshold of the target IP, Tencent Cloud will block the IP from all public network access through ISP service to protect other Tencent Cloud users.
+In short, once the traffic attacking your IP goes over the maximum protection capacity of Tencent Cloud in the current region, Tencent Cloud will block the IP from all public network access.
+If your protected IP address is blocked, you can log in to the console to unblock it.

 An attacked IP is blocked for 2 hours by default.
 The actual duration can be up to 24 hours depending on how many times the IP is blocked and how high the peak attack bandwidth is.